|

 Pepper & Tomato Plants

-Just like cauliflower, tomatoes are also heavy feeders of nutrients.
+Just like cauliflower, peppers and tomatoes are also heavy feeders of nutrients.
 If planted near one another, the plants will compete for nutrients.

 Beans